How to make balanced student groups

 - groups of 4

-- balance by a CSV column such as reading level, confidence, or subject strength
+- balance by an attribute such as reading level, confidence, or subject strength

 - optional together/apart rules for classroom dynamics